-Under the new legislative framework, the Council has reviewed the data recorded around temporary accommodation.
-We will be considering how long households spend in temporary accommodation before securing a suitable home, rather than looking at a snap shot of the number of households.
+Under the new legislative framework, the Council has reviewed the data recorded around temporary accommodation and we will be considering how long households spend in temporary accommodation before securing a suitable home.

-Analysis of data for the first quarter of 2017/18 shows that the average time spent in temporary accommodation was 67 days, and the average number of households placed was 37.
-Both of these performance indicators meet target.
+Analysis of data for the first quarter of 2017/18 shows that the average time spent in temporary accommodation was 67 days, and the average monthly number of new households placed in temporary accommodation was 40.